 - Avoid foods that are very spicy, sour or sweet

-- Drink through a straw (especially acidic drinks like coffee, fizzy drinks and fruit juice) to prevent direct contact with the ulcer.
+- Drink through a straw (especially acidic drinks like coffee and fruit juice) to prevent direct contact with the ulcer.

 - Avoid chewing gum